StoneShark/MancalaGames/docs/dist_readme.txt

                         Edit or rename these as you like or create a parallel directory with your favorites and own games.

-                        mancala_games starts in this directory when loading an initial game; it does look in the current and parent directories for the GameProps (a few other places are checked too: docs, help, src).
+                        man_game_editor starts in this directory when loading an initial game; it does look in the current and parent directories for the GameProps (a few other places are checked too: docs, help, src).